danbz/aesthetic-programming/1-gettingstarted/Readme.md

 This exerise is to get you to familar with the path and local directory so as to know that running a sketch on a web browser requires to load the right path of the javascript libraries.
 As the book progress, you are also free to create your own folder name and rename the file like sketch.js as you wish.

 ## 1.3 not Hello World
-- Running the program with a web browser
+- syntax explained e.g canvas, background color and ellipses
-- web browser console
+- web browser console and the concept of hello world
 - web editor
-- reading code and syntax
+- reading code and syntax for future

 ## 1.4 While()